 This means the lender will agree to a loan of £56,000 leaving you with a balance of £24,000 to find in cash.

 It’s also highly likely that you will be buying the property at auction and so bridging finance may be the solution where a standard mortgage will not be agreed quickly enough.

-You can then bring the property up to a mortgageable standard – so you would get a bridging loan, pay off the bridging finance by the deadline and have a property that now attracts a mortgage.
+You can then bring the property up to a mortgageable standard – so you would get a bridging loan, hire building services contractors, then pay off the bridging finance by the deadline and have a property that now attracts a mortgage.